How to Create a Simple Monthly Budget That Works for You

 How it works: Connect your bank accounts to an app that automatically categorizes spending and alerts you when you're over budget.

-- PocketGuard: Shows how much "spendable" money you have after bills and savings
+- PocketGuard: Free tier available, shows how much "spendable" money you have after bills and savings

 - Spreadsheets: Free, customizable (Google Sheets or Excel)